South Vietnam: Foundations

 The communist destruction of opposition parties in the summer of 1946 hindered prospects for reconciliation.
 Nationalist partisans and politico-religious groups rallied around former emperor Bảo Đại to negotiate with the French.
 The State of Vietnam (SVN) was created through co-operation between anti-communist Vietnamese and the French on 14 June 1949.
 Bảo Đại accepted the position of chief of state (quốc trưởng).
-In 1950, China, the Soviet Union and other communist states recognised the DRV while the United States and other non-communist contries recognised the SVN.
+In 1950, China, the Soviet Union and other communist states recognised the DRV while the United States and other non-communist countries recognised the SVN.
 The civil war and the colonial war in Indochina became internationalized and intertwined with the global Cold War.

 As the communist-led Viet Minh became increasingly radicalized, many people left its maquis and returned to the cities.
 Anti-communists accused the communists of manipulating the collective Vietnamese desire for independence to achieve domination.
 They criticized the Viet Minh for their revolutionary violence and repression, class struggle, and thought control.